ejwhite922/incubator-rya/extras/rya.manual/src/site/markdown/sm-namedgraph.md

 -->
 # Named Graphs

 Named graphs are supported simply in the Rdf Store in a few ways.
-OpenRdf supports sending `contexts` as each triple is saved.
+RDF4J supports sending `contexts` as each triple is saved.

 ## Simple Named Graph Load and Query